The Benefits of Continuous Improvement

 Continuous Improvement Starts With Data

 Through its use of technology, Penske Logistics can provide customers with specific data on the cost to serve each of its accounts.
 The data enables Penske's customers to evaluate the profitability of their customers based on transportation costs, and identify ways to improve.
-"They may not know that it costs them $500 to deliver for a customer that they're only making $200 of profit on," Scollard said.
+"They may not know that it costs them $500 to deliver for a customer that they're only making $200 of profit on," Nadeau said.

 Technology-Driven Analysis

 Penske can also run "what-if" scenarios to help its customers find ways to improve each account.
-"We can look at changing the customer's delivery time from 7:00 in the morning to 10:00 in the morning to see how it impacts them financially and is it worth approaching the customer to get that changed," Scollard said.
+"We can look at changing the customer's delivery time from 7:00 in the morning to 10:00 in the morning to see how it impacts them financially and is it worth approaching the customer to get that changed," Nadeau said.
 "In today's environment, most customers appreciate that information because they may not necessarily know what those changes could mean.
 Everybody wants lower prices, but lower prices have to start with lower costs."

-Identifying how order quantity impacts accounts is also useful, Scollard said.
+Identifying how order quantity impacts accounts is also useful, Nadeau said.
 "We may be delivering to a site X times a week, and our drivers report back that they're delivering on Wednesday, but the Monday and Tuesday shipments are still sitting on the dock," he explained.
 "We can determine how consolidating orders could reduce cost."

 Penske can also look at ways to better sequence delivery times to reduce out-of-route miles.